Fairness in Social Influence Maximization via Optimal Transport: Mutual Fairness via Optimal Transport

 \paragraph{The impact of the conduction probability.} As a second experiment, we investigate the difference between mutual fairness and equity (difference in the expected value of the proportions), as a function of the conduction probability $p$.
-We consider the \texttt{IV} dataset as a case study and select seeds by using \texttt{bas\_g}.
+We consider the \texttt{IV} dataset as a case study and select seeds using \texttt{bas\_g}.
 We show our results in~\cref{fig:richer_definition_fairness}.
-Our mutual fairness metric shows a \emph{fundamentally different} trend compared to the equity metric.
-Importantly, for $p \in (0, 0.5)$, both metrics have an opposite trend: equity fairness increases to some extent meanwhile our metric suggests a huge fall in fairness in this region.
-For $p \in (0.5, 0.7)$, there is a fall in equity fairness, while our fairness evaluation remains relatively constant.
-It is only for $p\in(0.8, 1.0)$ that both metrics agree in trend.
-Thus, as in the previous experiment, the equity metric fails to adequately capture changes in fairness.
+Our mutual fairness metric in Definition~\ref{def:ourmetric} shows a fundamentally different trend compared to the equity metric from Definition~\ref{lab:equity}.
+Importantly, for $p \in (0, 0.5)$, both metrics have an opposite trend: equity fairness increases to some extent whereas our metric suggests a significant fall in fairness in this region.
+For $p \in (0.5, 0.7)$, there is a decrease in equity fairness, while our fairness evaluation remains relatively constant.
+We notice similar trends for both metrics only for $p\in(0.8, 1.0)$.
+The significant difference in the trend of the two metrics confirms our previous finding that mutual fairness is more informative than the equity metric and that the equity metric fails to adequately capture changes in fairness, see~\cref{subsec:ot_fairness,subsec:experiments_metric}.
 For more experiments on other datasets, we refer to~\cref{app:impact_conduction_probability}.